whiai/translate-hokkien/README.md

 - *(Hokkien is also known as Minnan, Taiwanese, Hoklo, Southern Min, and iso 639-3: NAN.)*

 ## Updates
+### 2023-10-12
+- Management: Formatted the downstream 'ML_TESTSET_EVALUATIONS_AVERAGE' table as a dbt Model, as part of the pipeline.
 ### 2023-10-11
-- Reformatted the data as SQLITE3, and initialized a DBT Project from it.
+- Management: Reformatted the data as SQLITE3, and initialized a DBT Project from it.
 ### 2023-10-10
 - ![Data Models](https://github.com/whiai/translate-hokkien/blob/969de0244f372df7bfde60c52fb5fc50d373ab56/images/20231010-data-models.png?raw=true)
 - Reference Texts